 Lasting.
 Beautiful.
 Reliable.

-If you have one or more missing teeth, dental implants allow you to not just replace them, but basically look and feel like you’ve gotten your natural teeth back.
-Implants actually restore an entire tooth from root to crown, creating a prosthetic that offers unmatched aesthetics, strength, and durability.
+If you have one or more missing teeth, dental implants from our Lewisville, TX dentist allow you to not just replace them, but basically look and feel like you’ve gotten your natural teeth back.
+Dental implants actually restore an entire tooth from root to crown, creating a prosthetic that offers unmatched aesthetics, strength, and durability.
 Dr. Sehnert works with local specialists to make it easy for our patients to get this state-of-the-art treatment right here in Lewisville, and to learn more, just give us a call to schedule an initial consultation.

 Why Choose Sehnert Precision Dentistry for Dental Implants?

 - Trusted by Lewisville for 20+ Years

 - Partnered with the Best Specialists in the Area

 A dental implant is a small titanium post that is positioned within the jawbone in order to mimic the root structure of an absent tooth.
 Once in place, the metal and bone bond through a natural process called osseointegration.
 This makes the implant extremely secure, and when it’s ready, a crown, bridge, or denture can be attached on top to permanently close a gap.